jtsai972/Travel-Planner/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Trip Advisor is a simple one-page app that allows a person to search and book flights and hotels as well as find restaurants in the area.
+Travel Planner is a simple one-page app that allows a person to search and book flights and hotels as well as find restaurants in the area.

-Trip Advisor is powered by Amadeus and Yelp API.
+Travel Planner is powered by Amadeus and Yelp API.

 ### Built With
  * [API - Amadeus Flight Low Fare Search](https://developers.amadeus.com/self-service/category/air/api-doc/flight-low-fare-search)